academia-edu/omniauth-academiaedu/README.md

 This is an omniauth strategy for Academia.edu

-To use, you'll need a application key and secret provided by Academia.edu
+To use, you'll need an application key and secret provided by Academia.edu

 ## Usage